 1981 was an auspicious year for technology.
 IBM released its first PC, powered by software known as “MS-DOS” that was created by a little startup software company named Microsoft, and Congress enacted the first version of the “Credit for increasing research activities,” better known as the “R&D tax credit.”
-Technology has advanced a lot since then, but from a tax standpoint, the frequent changes in the R&D credit and its related regulations mean that it’s always worth a fresh review of your business’ software and technology investments to determine if they include research and development (R&D) costs that may qualify as eligible expenses under the credit’s rules.
+Technology has advanced a lot since then and so has the opportunity for companies to benefit from the favorable tax treatment of the related spend.
+Changes in the R&D credit and the introduction of new guidance defining software development make it essential to regularly review your business’s software and technology investments to determine whether you have costs that may be eligible research and development (R&D) expenses.

 Costs may qualify for the R&D tax credit when they relate to an effort within the business that: